 Here I stay.
 It’s good to get this all out.
 And I dream of organizing this information for medical patients.
 Marty said that every abdominal patient should start receiving visceral massage six weeks after surgery so that they can PREVENT scar tissue from forming.
 Imagine that?
 PREVENTION.

 Instead, millions of people suffer from bowel obstructions, pain and all kinds of issues because mainstream medicine likes the MONEY.
 Massage won’t make them the profits that they want.

 And of course, there is the disturbing fact that the medical world doesn’t necessarily WANT us well.
-I had a doctor - an MD - tell me years ago at Bastyr University - the naturopathic university I went to for grad school that he had a GI doc that was sending him patients that he couldn’t help.
+I had a doctor - an MD - tell me years ago at Bastyr University - the naturopathic university I went to for grad school that he had a GI doc that sent him that were too sick to be helped by mainstream medicine.
 Later, the GI doc said “well, don’t heal all of them, otherwise, I won’t have a business anymore.”

 Yup.
 True words.
 If I found that doctor, I’m 100% he’d go on the record as saying that.
 He was brilliant and didn’t give a rat’s ass what the Establishment thought.

 Then I came across this article on how “curing patients is bad for business.”
 That’s where we are.
 Caught in the web of greed and corruption.